cumtr/cumtr.github.io/_posts/2020-02-28-LearnMoreAboutMe.md

 share-img: /assets/img/LemanAlpes.jpg
 ---

-This needs to be filled in a near future, I hope I will have some time !
+My name is Tristan Cumer.
+I'm a post-Doc at the university of Lausanne, and I'll take some time later to fill this page !